Global stability of vacuum for the relativistic Vlasov-Maxwell-Boltzmann system: Introduction

 \end{remark}

-\begin{remark} The optimal decay rates obtained here are consistent with the sharp rates for the relativistic Vlasov-Maxwell system ($c=1$) reported in \cite{bigorgne2020sharp, wang2022propagation, wei20213d}.
-Moreover, by formally taking the limit $c \to \infty$, our decay estimates yield:
+\begin{remark} The optimal decay rates obtained here coincide with the sharp rates for the relativistic Vlasov-Maxwell system ($c=1$) in \cite{bigorgne2020sharp, wang2022propagation, wei20213d}.
+Moreover, by formally taking the limit $c \to \infty$, our decay estimates yield for any $x\in\mathbb R^3$:

 This matches the optimal decay rate $E \lesssim (1+t)^{-2}$ for the Vlasov-Poisson system established in \cite{bardos1985global, smulevici2016small, wang2023decay}. \end{remark}

 \begin{remark} By utilizing \eqref{eq:betterestimate1} in Lemma \ref{estimate for f dx}, one can show that for some limiting distribution $F(v)$.
 This indicates that the solution scatters to a linear trajectory.
 The investigation of modified scattering, which requires more refined estimates, will be addressed in a subsequent paper. \end{remark}